 Knitted Headband or ‘Ear Warmer’ in One Hour

 Remember that Lion Brand Wool Ease Thick and Quick that I had bought to make Jen’s Crochet Loop Stitch Pillow with last month?
-Well I kept looking at that yarn wondering what I was going to do with it.
-It was cold out so when I took the dogs for their walk I slipped on my pink half double crochet headband and ‘lightbulb’ I bet I could knit one just as fast as I crochet that one.
+Well I found a way to use it.

 When I got back in the house I grabbed my yarn and my size 13 needles.
 As I started knitting I thought it just needed something else so I frogged it and grabbed a small amount of that Patons Stretch Sock yarn in Plum that I used for Ally’s Yoga socks.